 5. Domestic Violence

-Many states protect tenants who are victims of domestic violence with special rental provisions for their protection.
+Colorado provides tenants who are victims of domestic violence with special rental provisions for their protection.
 If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Some statutes the state of Colorado provides for victims of domestic violence include:

 - Termination of Lease.
 A landlord cannot terminate the lease of a victim of domestic violence (C.R.S.
 13-40-107.5-c).

 - Proof of Status.
 A landlord may require proof of domestic violence status (C.R.S.
 38-12-402-2).

 - Protection from termination.
 A landlord shall not include in a residential rental agreement or lease agreement for housing a provision authorizing the landlord to terminate the agreement or to impose a penalty on a residential tenant for calls made by the residential tenant for peace officer assistance or other emergency assistance in response to a domestic violence or domestic abuse situation (C.R.S.
 38-12-402-1).

 6. Gas-Related Hazards

 If you become aware of any hazardous condition of a gas appliance, piping, or other gas equipment, you are required under Colorado law to immediately inform your landlord or the landlord’s agent in writing of the existence of the hazard.
 (Colo.
 Rev. Stat. § 38-12-104(2).)
 Your landlord then has 72 hours (excluding Saturdays, Sundays, and legal holidays) to have the condition repaired by a professional.
 If the landlord doesn’t make the repairs within 72 hours, and your building is still hazardous, you can vacate the rental, and your lease becomes void (you are released from all responsibility under a lease).
 You can also demand the return of your security deposit (minus any allowable deductions), Colo.
 Rev. Stat. § 38-12-104(3)-(4).